Plant-Based Athletes & How To Start A Vegan Diet If You’re An Athlete

 Patrik Baboumian

 As well as being an extremely nice guy, Patrik is a strongman beast.
 He packs in an incredible 410g of protein, more than seven times the recommended amount for most men.
-Patrik does this by getting in 5000 calories a day in the form of vegan sausages, falafel, tofu, protein shakes, fruit smoothies, vegetables and nuts.
+Patrik does this by taking in 5,000 calories a day in the form of vegan sausages, falafel, tofu, protein shakes, fruit smoothies, vegetables, and nuts.

 Conclusion